Medical Disclaimer ⓘ

-Belotero is a complete line of dermal fillers that use hyaluronic acid (HA) as their active ingredient.
-Among plastic surgeons and skin specialists, HA is known as the “Holy Grail” for youthful skin because of its ability to naturally reduce the appearance of lines and folds in facial skin, and to provide volume and contour enhancement to the lips.
+Belotero is an FDA approved complete line of dermal fillers that use hyaluronic acid (HA) as their active ingredient.
+HA is known for its ability to reduce the appearance of lines and folds in facial skin, and to provide volume and contour enhancement to the lips.

 Hyaluronic acid is found naturally throughout the human body, where it is used to provide support and hydration to important structures, such as joints and the skin.
 Because it is natural to the body, Belotero injections are readily accepted and integrated into the skin structure, and it stays in place for a long time.